dm-devtech/BowlingChallenge/README.md

 ## Bowling Scorecard

 #### Instructions
+Open index.html (in the App folder) and do the following in the browser console:

 1. Create a new instance of the Scorecard class (e.g. myScore = new Scorecard)
 2. To add rolls to the scorecard use the addRoll(FrameRoll, pinsKnockedDown) function.
    E.g. A player knocks down 5 pins in frame 1 roll 1 enter myScore.addRoll(1.1, 5)